sbslee/pypgx/README.rst

 The pipeline currently does not support SV detection.
 Please post a GitHub issue if you want to contribute your development skills and/or data for devising an SV detection algorithm.

+Check out the `Coriell Affy tutorial <https://pypgx.readthedocs.io/en/latest/ tutorials.html#coriell-affy-tutorial>`__ to see this pipeline in action.

 Long-read pipeline
 ------------------